ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

     sudo add-apt-repository ppa:webupd8team/java
     sudo apt-get update
     sudo apt-get install oracle-java7-installer

+If you're not root or sudo, simply download
+JDK and update the `PATH` and `JAVA_HOME` accordingly.

 **Note**: the java version used to run your Hadoop cluster should be greater or equal to the java version used to compile the code; otherwise